Ancestral origins of environmental (in)attention: The Rational Inattention Problem

-Most of the derivations of \hyref{sec:model}{Section} are either fairly straightforward or standard in the rational inattention literature, therefore we do not provide very detailed proofs; the reader can refer to the survey by \cite{MackowiakMatejkaWiederholt2023} for a review of the literature and techniques used.
+Most of the derivations for the rational inattention block are either fairly straightforward or standard in the rational inattention literature; the reader can refer to the survey by \cite{MackowiakMatejkaWiederholt2023} for a review of the literature and techniques used.